-We provide vocational training in tailoring, hairdressing, catering, or farming.
+We provide vocational training in tailoring, hairdressing, and catering.
+The tailoring students study for two years at our workshop in Eldoret under our tailoring instructor Ann Ojina, once a fistula patient in our program herself.
+The hairdressing training consists of one year of fully funded study at a local vocational college.
+The catering program consists of two years of study at St. Joseph Technical Training College.
 After each fistula survivor finishes the training in her field of choice, she is given a business grant, fundraised with our partner Benevolent, to start a career.
-Many of the graduates of the vocational program go on to full-time positions in their fields, or even venture into business ownership by participating in our business training.
+Many of the graduates of the vocational program go on to full-time positions in their fields, or venture into business ownership by participating in our business training.

 Often a woman’s career is waylaid by a fistula.
 The business training exists for those women who have previously established work experience in a specific field and dream of advancing their careers by starting their own small businesses.
 In this three-day module, our staff in Kenya impart the main tenets of small-business ownership.
 As in the vocational training program, each woman leaves the business module with a grant fundraised via our partner Benevolent.

-Many fistula survivors drop out of school when they become pregnant or when they developed a fistula.
+Many fistula survivors dropped out of school when they became pregnant or when they developed a fistula.
 Our scholarship program helps these girls and young women return to their educations by partnering with The School Fund to pay for their uniforms, school fees, and books.

 Farm Skills Program